 2009-2012: Named RF on 791,549€ awarded by the European Research Council

-I peer review manuscripts for international journals including Consciousness and Cognition, Developmental Science, Journal of Experimental Psychology: Learning, Memory and Cognition, Quarterly Journal of Experimental Psychology, and Memory.
-I guest-edited a special issue on self-processing biases for the Quarterly Journal of Experimental Psychology.
+I peer review manuscripts for international journals including Developmental Science, Journal of Experimental Child Psychology, Journal of Experimental Psychology: Learning, Memory and Cognition, Quarterly Journal of Experimental Psychology, and Memory.
+I also guest-edited a special issue on self-processing biases for the Quarterly Journal of Experimental Psychology.

 Ahmed, Z., Mclean, J., March, J., Golden, K., Wilks, C., Ross, J., & Cunningham, S. J. How can ‘you’ support children’s maths word problem solving?
 British Psychological Society Developmental Section, Sheffield, UK.
 September 2022.